Passover: A Memorial For All Time

 Sunrise?
 Sunset?
 Midnight

 Does it matter when the day begins, scripturally?
 Of course it does.
 Feast and Sabbath observances depend on it.
 And so does Almighty Yahweh.
 Discover how your Creator determines the beginning and ending of the day.
-Send for your free copy of the booklet, When Does the Scriptural Day Begin?
+Read our booklet, When Does the Scriptural Day Begin?

 Comparative Calendar Passover and Feast In both Testaments

 New Testament Abib 31 C.E.

 A) Hosanna—Yahshua offers Himself at Jerusalem, Mt.
 21:10-15; Mk.
 11:11

 B) Yahshua curses the fig tree, Mk.
 11:12-14; drives out the moneychangers, Mk.
 11:15-18.

 D) Yahshua enters the temple, Mt.
 21:23-27; Mk.
 11:27.
 Gives parables, Mt.
 21:28-23:39; Lk.
 20:9-47.
 Olives Prophecy, Mt.
 24 & 25; Mk 13.
 Passover in 2 days, Mt.
 26:1- 2; Mk.
 14:1; Lu.
 22:1.

 E) Yahshua sits with disciples at evening Mt.
 26:20-21; Mk.
 14:17-18; Lu.
 22:14.

 F) Observes Passover, Mt.
 26:20-29; Mk.
 14:17-25; Lu.
 22:14-20; Jn.
 13. Yahshua arrested, Mt.
 26:55-58; Mk.
 14:53.